Cell death: Necrotic cell death

 Necrosis is cell death where a cell has been badly damaged through external forces such as trauma or infection and occurs in several different forms.
+It is the sum of what happens to cells after their deaths.
 In necrosis, a cell undergoes swelling, followed by uncontrolled rupture of the cell membrane with cell contents being expelled.
 These cell contents often then go on to cause inflammation in nearby cells.
 A form of programmed necrosis, called necroptosis, has been recognized as an alternative form of programmed cell death.
 It is hypothesized that necroptosis can serve as a cell-death backup to apoptosis when the apoptosis signaling is blocked by endogenous or exogenous factors such as viruses or mutations.
 Necroptotic pathways are associated with death receptors such as the tumor necrosis factor receptor 1.
+Identification of cell death was previously classified based on morphology, but in recent years switched to molecular and genetic conditions.